Jaynil1611/Google-Play-Store-App-Launch-Study/README.md

 ### Start :
 1. Clone this repository on your local computer.
+2. cd to the cloned folder
+2. Install all the required packages using `pip install -r requirements.txt`
-2. Change the path to excel datasets in python (.py) files.
+3. Change the path to excel datasets in python (.py) files.
-3. Make a database for the project using the playstore.sql dump file.
+4. Make a database for the project using the playstore.sql dump file.
-4. Exceute the code after the above changes.
+5. Exceute the code after the above changes.

 ### Run :
 1. After executing a Tkinter GUI window will be displayed with a list of features/insights about the study.